Caroline Rose: Career

 On January 7, 2020, Rose announced a new album called Superstar, releasing a single and a music video for the song "Feel The Way I Want".
 The video was shot on an iPhone over the course of an 11-day roadtrip from Hollywood, California to Hollywood, Florida, documenting the protagonist's journey after she travels to the wrong Hollywood for an audition.
 According to Rose, the album is a "cinematic pop album that tells a story of someone who leaves behind everything they know and love in search for something bigger and more glamorous.
 It's a story about losing yourself but also finding the brazen self-confidence to follow a dream."
 The album Superstar was released on March 6, 2020, and Caroline Rose made her television debut on February 24, 2020, performing "Feel The Way I Want" on Late Night with Seth Meyers.

 In June 2022, Rose announced that she would release her fifth studio album in March 2023.
 The New York Times called the first single, "Love / Lover / Friend", one of the best songs of 2023, "In a flurry of plucked and orchestral strings, Caroline Rose affirms her love by ruling out other possibilities, then basks in wordless choral ecstasy."
 This was followed by releases of "Miami", "The Doldrums", and "Tell Me What You Want".
 The latter and "Miami" were accompanied by music videos on Rose's YouTube channel.
 These form two chapters of then unreleased short film.

 Said film follows the story of Rose and her partner, portrayed by Massima Bell, and was filmed in Austin, Texas.
 The film, "a single continuous narrative of disintegrating time loops, splintering romantic and existential relationships and intricately choreographed long takes", was released in June, 2024.

 The packaging for The Art of Forgetting was nominated for Best Recording Package in the 66th Annual GRAMMY Awards, which took place February 4th 2024.

 Caroline played in the live band for Kairos Creature Club during her Live on KEXP session, released on July, 31, 2024.

+In August 2026, she released "Chow Mein" as a single for her album Gentling the Horse at the Walt Whitman Mall, which is scheduled to release on October 23, 2026.
+She is scheduled to tour with Modest Mouse in 2026.

 Personal life

 Rose uses they/them and she/her pronouns and identifies as queer.
-She lives in Austin, Texas.
+She lives in Los Angeles, California.